Ron Arad (1951, Tel Aviv, Israel)

-After graduating from the Academy of Arts in Jerusalem in 1973, Arad moved to London, where he enrolled at the Architectural Association School of Architecture.
-In his own architectural bureau, he created his first art works from industrial waste and construction material.
-Arad’s continuous experiments with the limits and possibilities of materials, from the choice of metal to the choice of composition as a whole, and his completely new, radical ideas about the shape and structure of objects and buildings make him a central figure in the world of contemporary culture.
+After studying industrial design at the Bezalel Academy of Arts and Design in Jerusalem from 1971 to 1973, Arad moved to London, where he enrolled in the Architectural Association School of Architecture.
+He created his first art works from industrial waste and construction material in his own architectural bureau.
+Arad’s ongoing experiments with the limits and possibilities of materials, from the choice of metal to the composition as a whole, and his completely new, radical ideas about the shape and structure of objects and buildings make him a central figure in the world of contemporary culture.

-Ron Arad’s public sculptures include: ‘Big Blue’ in Canary Wharf (London), ‘Evergreen!’
+Arad’s public sculptures include: ‘Big Blue’ in Canary Wharf (London), ‘Evergreen!’
 (Tokyo), ‘Kesher’ (Tel Aviv), and ‘Vortext’ (Seoul).
-In 2016, a mobile 16-meter ‘Spyre’ sculpture graced the entrance to the Royal Academy of Arts in London.
+In 2016, ‘Spyre,’ a 16-meter mobile sculpture graced the entrance to the Royal Academy of Arts in London.

 Selected public collections: